 Steps to filter your project

-By default MS Projects filters by All Tasks.
+By default Microsoft Projects filters by All Tasks.
 To change the filter go to the Project menu Project > Filtered for:

 If you can't find the filter you need view the full list by going to Project > Filtered for: > More filters.